-Visualizations are a way to connect the mind and body, to achieve your goals and shift your life in a positive direction.
+Visualizations are a way to connect the mind and body, to achieve your goals, and shift your life in a positive direction.
+Many times spiritual healing practices will use visualization to help guide the healing process.
 Visualization is also a powerful tool to use in guiding your meditation practice!

 Visualization has commonly been used in sports and health.
 In a study with cancer patients who practiced visualization alongside their medical treatment – they lived 112 times longer than the control group (Wesckcke in The Truth about Creative Visualization, 1984).
 In sports, athletes imagine themselves achieving their goal as a regular part of their practice.

-Typically, visualizing first thing upon waking, at mid-day and right before going to sleep are good times to start with.
+Typically, visualizing first thing upon waking, at mid-day, and right before going to sleep are good times to start with.
 Visualization can work with as little as 5-15 minutes 3 times per day.
-As you continue to practice you’ll find that visualization becomes a way of life.
+As you continue to practice, you’ll find that visualization becomes a way of life.
 You will switch mid-thought into a visualization during the normal course of your day.
-For extra power, invite a couple trusted friends or family members to visualize with you and for you.
+For extra power, invite a couple of trusted friends or family members to visualize with you and for you.

 First, sit and shift the attention to the body and breath.
 Pay attention to the breath coming in and out of the nose – focus the mind right at the nostrils.
 Notice if the mind follows the breath or drifts to other thoughts.
 Gently invite it back to the edge of the nose where the breath comes in and out steadily.
-Then, starting with the top of the head, scan the body parts until you reach the toes.
-Head, face, neck, shoulders, arms – be as detailed as you can, noticing fingers, tips of fingers or the whole hand.
-Notice any sensations, accept them and instruct the body to relax.
+Then, start with the top of the head and scan the body parts until you reach the toes.
+Head, face, neck, shoulders, arms – be as detailed as you can, noticing fingers, tips of fingers, or the whole hand.
+Notice any sensations, accept them, and instruct the body to relax.
 Scan the body from the toes to the top of the head and repeat as needed until you feel the body and mind relaxing.

 Continue to practice this visualization for at least 5 minutes, three times per day.